 Prior to graduating from physical therapy school and actually joining the field as a practicing clinician, I would have never imagined the challenge that accompanied topics like hip alignment, innominate rotations, and leg length discrepancies.
 These words hold deep-rooted beliefs and heavy connotations carried by many of our patients, reinforced through years and years of various, mostly well-intentioned, musculoskeletal healthcare providers.
 Some clinicians may even use these terms publicly, almost as an advertisement, to draw in clientele (1).

 Now, I would hope that the clinician who discussed your hip malalignment with you in the past at least had a detailed conversation with you and followed up with a purposeful clinical examination afterward.
 If this is the first thing you heard while walking into a clinic without a nice exchange of dialogue or your clinician putting their hands on you — this relationship probably isn’t going to work out.
 There are many skilled manual therapists, far more skilled than I, but none of us are skilled enough to draw conclusions like this just upon observation.
 In fact, we probably aren’t skilled enough to make these claims based on physical examination either!
 (We’ll touch on this here in a bit.)
 Regardless, there are several different entry-points that can lead a clinician down the “hip malalignment” path including:

-- A leg length “discrepancy” found on examination.
+- A leg length “discrepancy” found on hip alignment examination.

 - Patient complaints of sacroiliac (pelvic) pain or low back pain that leads us to evaluate hip alignment

 Many of these terms can be confusing and intimidating for those not well-versed in the field.
 Let’s break each one down individually.